rebcabin/tangledown/README.md

 #### NORMALIZE FILE PATH

 We must normalize file names so that, for example, "foo.txt" and "./foo.txt" indicate the same file and so that `~/` denotes the home directory on Mac and Linux.
+I didn't test this on Windows.

 <!-- #raw -->
 <noweb name="normalize-file-path">